 Want to soak up the SW19 atmosphere, but don't have tickets for the tennis?
 Head to The Piazza in Wimbledon town centre, which once again offers a large screen and deckchair seating for anyone wanting to catch up on the latest game, set, or match.

 Big Screen Tennis in Wimbledon, free, 3-16 July, 12pm-8pm.

 The East Piazza in Covent Garden is home to a big screen and deckchairs, showing not only the Wimbledon action, but live broadcasts of The Eastbourne International Tennis Tournament a couple of weeks beforehand.
 Strawberries and Pimm's are available to buy nearby, and the screenings are free.
 We expect this one will be very popular due to its busy location.

 Wimbledon screenings in Covent Garden, free, 3-16 July.

 Wimbledon screenings at St Katharine Docks

 Wimbledon screenings take place on the floating pontoon at St Katharine Docks.

-Comfy deckchairs are provided for free on a first come, first served basis, and you can bring your own food and drink (though no alcohol), so up your picnic game accordingly.
+Comfy deckchairs are provided for free on a first come, first served basis, as well as picnic benches and tables so you can bring your own food and drink — so up your picnic game accordingly.